CiscoCSS/cisco-catc-vlan-python/README.md

 # cisco-catc-vlan-python
-Catalyst Center Device Interface Query Report:
+**Catalyst Center Device Interface Query Report:**

-Use Case: Query DNACenter devices for their assoicated vlans and generate csv report.
+**Case:** Query DNACenter devices for their assoicated vlans and generate csv report.
 Sequential execution.

-Solution: A sequential query to DNAC over it all it's devices and identify the one with it's associated vlan's and generate a csv report.
+**Solution:** A sequential query to DNAC over it all it's devices and identify the one with it's associated vlan's and generate a csv report.

-Result: Successful vlan query of DNA Center Devices in bulk sequentially in 5 seconds for 15 devices.
+**Result:** Successful vlan query of DNA Center Devices in bulk sequentially in 5 seconds for 15 devices.
 Performance of the script estimate: If any production enviroment has 2000 devices then it will execute (depending on your internet speed is same as 5.53 seconds) in 12.29 minutes estimated.
 If internet speed is slower it will execute slower than estimated above, if faster it will execute faster.
 This script scales to generate report.

-Example: vlan_run_0.993519977.log 2023-05-19 16:42:22.507 INFO: Print Network Device List
+**Example:** vlan_run_0.993519977.log 2023-05-19 16:42:22.507 INFO: Print Network Device List
 {'device_total_count': 15, 'devices': [{'hostname': 'A...2C', 'role': 'ACCESS', 'reachability': 'Reachable', 'family':
 'Unified AP', 'platform': 'AIR-AP4800-B-K9', 'managementIpAddress': '172.x.x.x',
 'deviceId': '20e226ef-dfe5-4982-99be-5937b6bfec04'}... {'hostname': 'R...sspod2.com', 'role': 'BORDER ROUTER', 'reachability': 'Reachable', 'family': 'Routers', 'platform': 'CSR1000V', 'managementIpAddress': '192.x.x.x', 'deviceId': 'e4f45e71-bbf2-4bc8-97aa-1e2c4b7cb0de'}]} 2023-05-19 16:42:26.600 INFO: Completed in: 5.536824585 seconds.

-Pre-requisite:
+**Pre-requisite:**
 Python 3.8+.
 If python is not installed, please follow: https://www.python.org/downloads/ ▪ pip3 or pip installed.
 If pip3 is not installed, please follow instructions at: https://pip.pypa.io/en/stable/installing/virtualenv installed